 - Beneficial to eye care professionals and vision researchers - can be used to prescribe optical corrections and in clinical trials to assess the impact of eye treatments on reading vision.

-Phase of Development: Customers can purchase charts from Precision Vision.
+Phase of Development: MNREAD® is a registered trademark of Regents of the University of Minnesota.
+Customers can purchase charts from Precision Vision.